-If you die “intestate” (i.e. without a Will), then the Administration Act specifies how your estate will be distributed after your death, which may not be as you truly wished, or even would have expected.
+If you die ‘intestate’ (this a legal term that means you died without a Will in place), then the Administration Act specifies how your estate will be distributed after your death, which may not be as you truly wished, or even would have expected.
 Family and friends may then experience significant frustration, stress, delay and costs, especially in the event of a legal claim against your estate.

 This isn’t something you would want your family to suffer, while they are grieving.

 If you have possessions, property and dependents, then you should make a Will.
 You should also revise your Will on any significant life change — getting married, divorced, moving in with a partner, or having more children.
 At a bare minimum, it is wise to revise your will every 5 years.

 How to Make a Will

 Asking a close ‘friend’ to just write out a Will for you is probably not the best idea!
 Having a lawyer create a Will for you can be a very expensive experience (although for some families this is a necessary option, see more below).

 And somewhere between the nose-bleed-inducing legal option and the we-really-don’t-recommend-this ‘Homer Simpson’ version lies the DIY Will.
 This option should get you a legally binding Will for under $50, and possibly even for free, and is definitely the option we recommend.

 There’s several different options available for making your own Will, depending on how much you want to spend, and how complicated your finances are.
 Here’s 5 options for making your own Will:

 3. Contact Public Trust for help